Kenyel Brown: Criminal career

 In June 2014, Brown was arrested in Detroit for illegal possession of weapons.
-During his detention, he called himself in his dead brother's name and stated that he was suffering from a mental disorder.
-In March 2015, Brown was recruited by agents of the Bureau for Alcohol, Tobacco, Firearms and Explosives, working as an informant for five consecutive years.
-Based on the provisions of the Armed Career Criminal Act, he was sentenced to life imprisonment, but in June 2015, the Supreme Court recognized some of the law's provisions as unconstitutional, due to which Brown pleaded guilty and received 21 years' imprisonment, with a trial period of two years.
+During his detention, he called himself in his dead brother's name and stated that he had a mental disorder.

+In March 2015, Brown was recruited by agents of the Bureau of Alcohol, Tobacco, Firearms and Explosives, working as an informant for five consecutive years.
+Based on the provisions of the Armed Career Criminal Act, he was sentenced to life imprisonment, but in June 2015, the Supreme Court recognized some of the law's provisions as unconstitutional, due to which Brown pleaded guilty and received 21 years' imprisonment with a trial period of two years.
 In February 2017, after serving 14 months in prison, he was released, but was rearrested for parole violation in May of that year and returned to prison.
 Thanks to intervention from the federal agency, however, he was released in July.

 Over the following years, Brown repeatedly violated parole conditions, but each time avoided criminal liability due to his position as an FBI informant.

 In July 2018, he was arrested for drunk driving in Lincoln Park, later testing positive during a drug test.

-In January 2019, he was once again arrested for drug intoxication, after which he was ordered to attend a narcologist regularly by the court.
+In January 2019, he was once again arrested for drug intoxication, after which he was ordered to see a narcologist regularly by the court.
 He missed four scheduled sessions, after which an arrest warrant was issued on February 22, 2019.

 Brown was arrested a month later and charged with violating his parole.
 In May, he was prescribed compulsory treatment for drug addiction, after which he transferred to a drug treatment clinic in Madison Heights, where he spent 21 days and was released on June 12.
-Two weeks later, he was arrested in Hazel Park for drunk driving, but quickly released on October 29, due to intervention by a Detroit Police Officer serving on a federal task force.
+Two weeks later, he was arrested in Hazel Park for drunk driving but was quickly released on October 29 due to intervention by a Detroit police officer serving on a federal task force.